manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

 In order to be able to build a cluster expansion, it is first necessary to create a :class:`ClusterSpace <icet.ClusterSpace>` object based on a prototype structure.
-When initiating the former, one must also provide cutoffs and a list of elements that should be considered.
+When initiating the former, one must also provide cutoffs and a list of chemical symbols that should be considered.
 Cutoffs is a list of distances in Ångström, one element per order (pairs, triplets, quadruplets etc.).
 Each element in the list specifies the longest distance allowed between two atoms in the included clusters.

 In the below example, the cluster space will contain all pairs of atoms that are 13.5 Å or closer to each other, all triplets among which the